Writing While Tender:

 You're new to writing as an art-form but are eager to explore narrative and oral history as a form of agency and empowerment.

-You might have memories that you want to make sense of.
-Or maybe you feel the call to share about overcoming a life-changing moment in time.
+You might have memories that you want to process, or maybe you feel the call to metabolize a life-changing moment.

-This space invites you to be still with what's true for you, and gain clarity on how it wishes to be articulated.
+This space invites you to be still with what's true for you, and gain clarity on how it needs to be articulated so that you can access peace.

 Folks Seeking Therapy

-If you're in need of a structured space to process distressing memories that may activate trauma, please seek private care like group or solo therapy.
+If you're in needing 1:1 support for distressing memories that may activate trauma, please seek private care like group or solo therapy.

 Writers Desiring Critique

-Think of this process focused space as an experience, rather than a technical writing class.
-We won't be focused on providing feedback on current projects or creative ideas.
+This is not a technical writing class.
+We won't be focused on providing feedback on projects or creative ideas, but rather focused on the process of self-expression.

 Those in Active Distress